unfulvio/wp-requirements/README.md

             'another_extension',
         )
     );

+Replace 'x.y.z' with the semantic version number you want to require.
+For PHP extension, just pass the extension name as array string values.

 You need to specify at least one value in the arguments array. **Mind the casing in the array keys**.

 Then, you can use the following method to know if it passed (will return *bool*):